A.J. Brown Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 Recent Performances

-- Against the 49ers last week, Brown was targeted 16 times and racked up 145 yards on 11 receptions while scoring one touchdown.
+- Brown put together a 145-yard performance against the 49ers last week on 11 catches while being targeted 16 times and scoring one touchdown.

-- Brown has racked up 145 receiving yards (48.3 per game) and one touchdown, reeling in 11 passes on 16 targets over his last three games.
+- Brown has recorded 145 receiving yards (48.3 per game) and one touchdown, reeling in 11 passes on 16 targets over his last three games.

 Brown's Tennessee Teammates